CyVerse-learning-materials/DOI_request_quickstart/docs/after.md

 [Learning Center Home](http://learning.cyverse.org/)

-# 5. After publication
+# 4. After publication

-## 5.1.
-Get your dataset noticed.
+## 4.1.
+Get your dataset noticed

 Metadata, the description about your data, is key to getting your dataset noticed in the world wide web.
 Search engines and bibliographic aggregators index the metadata that you create to obtain a DOI.
 Thus, it is important that you do the following: